tokenspice/tokenspice/README.md

 </div>

+⚠ _Note: as of mid 2023, this codebase is not being maintained.
+It might work, it might not.
+If you find a bug, feel free to report it, but do not expect it to be fixed.
+If you do a PR where tests pass, we're happy to merge it.
+And feel free to fork this repo and change it as you wish (including bug fixes)._

 TokenSPICE simulates tokenized ecosystems via an agent-based approach, with EVM in-the-loop.

 It can help in [Token](https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca) [Engineering](https://www.tokenengineering.org) flows, to design, tune, and verify tokenized ecosystems.
 It's young but promising.
 We welcome you to contribute! 👋